History of the Turks and Caicos Islands: Colonial history prior to settlement

-Shortly after Columbus arrived in 1492, the Lucayan civilization disappeared and the islands remained sparsely populated for about 30 years.
+Shortly after Columbus arrived in 1492, the Lucayan civilization was killed through slavery and disease and the islands remained sparsely populated for about 30 years.

 The island Caico[s] received its name from the Lucayan caya hico, meaning 'string of islands'.
 The Turks Islands were named after the Turk's cap cactus, Melocactus intortus, whose red cephalium resembles the fez hat worn by Turkish men in the late Ottoman Empire.

-During the second half of the XVI century the salt making industry was born.
+During the second half of the 16th century the salt making industry was born.
 Bermudians came to Turks and Caicos to rake the salt and take it back to Bermuda.
 Salt was a precious commodity back then as it was used for preserving food.
 The shallow waters surrounding the islands were ideal for salt raking but treacherous for nautical navigation and more than 1000 ships were wrecked during the journey to and from.

 The first recorded European sighting of the islands now known as the Turks and Caicos occurred in 1512.

 During the 16th, 17th and 18th centuries, the islands passed from Spanish, to French, to English (subsequently British) control, but none of the three powers ever established any settlements.
 In 1709, an early British colonist, Bernard Caicos, settled on the island.

 From about 1690 to 1720, pirates hid in the cays of the Turks and Caicos Islands, attacking Spanish treasure galleons en route to Spain from Cuba, Hispaniola, and the Spanish possessions in Central America and Peru.
 The islands were not fully colonised until 1681, when salt collectors from Bermuda built the first permanent settlement on Grand Turk Island.